yixinL7/BRIO/README.md

 ### Preprocessed Data

-You can download the preprocessed data for our experiments on [CNNDM](https://drive.google.com/file/d/19TLcmoKnssPLQT4LJS_B7nm8KBT9WuyZ/view?usp=sharing).
+You can download the preprocessed data for our experiments on [CNNDM](https://drive.google.com/file/d/19TLcmoKnssPLQT4LJS_B7nm8KBT9WuyZ/view?usp=sharing) and [XSum](https://drive.google.com/file/d/1LDbcRFGiZrzIMCfnLZ6Xyeym1Kv3TdmD/view?usp=sharing).

 After donwloading, you should unzip the zip files in this root directory.